dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 - `TabBarTitleColor`, of type `Color`, that defines the title color for the tab bar.
 If the property is unset, the `TitleColor` property value will be used.
 - `TabBarUnselectedColor`, of type `Color`, that defines the unselected color for the tab bar.
 If the property is unset, the `UnselectedColor` property value is used.

-All of these properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings, and styled.
+All of these properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that the properties can be targets of data bindings, and styled.

 The following example shows a XAML style that sets different tab bar color properties: